georgtree/argparse/README.md

 ==> c {} a 1 d 1 e 2 f 3 g 4
 ```

-The result is different from the last example from `-pfirst` chapter example because in this case the process is
+The result is different from the last example from [chapter](#processing-with-parameters-first) example because in this
-going as usual, but can be interrupted by providing switch with possible arguments.
+case the process is going as usual, but can be interrupted by providing switch with possible arguments.

 The processing could be altered multiple times:
 ```tcl